YMC-22/smart-filter/readme.txt

 == Installation ==

-1. Activate Plugin or upload the entire 'ymc-smart-filters' folder to the '/wp-content/plugins/' directory.
+1. Activate Plugin or upload the entire 'ymc-smart-filter' folder to the '/wp-content/plugins/' directory.
 2. Add new YMC Smart Filter
 3. Copy YMC Smart Filter shortcode and paste to any page or post
 4. Set setting for each post